 - Step 1: Teaching strategies and differentiation with training and collaboration with Learning Support Team. - Step 2: Student performance identified by teachers or support staff and discussed with Homeroom Advisers in MYP and in DP. - Step 3: Concern referred by the Homeroom Adviser or Subject Teacher in MYP and DP by completing the Referral Form and submitting this to Head of Departments/Learning Diversity Team. - Step 4: Case meeting with the Head of Departments/Learning Diversity Team.
-If the referral is approved, parents are contacted by SLT/ Learning Diversity team and advised on the course of action.
-Parent consent needs to be given for further action. - Step 5: Learning Diversity Team devises strategies to facilitate support, e.g. meeting with parent, Individual Education Plan, student profile, or external agency.
-Outcomes review date set by SLT/ Learning Diversity Team. - Step 6: Feedback session with SLT/Learning Diversity Team to outline strategies and implementation plan. - Step 7: Inform all stakeholders (teachers, parents and pupils), as appropriate, of strategies and implementation plan. - Step 8: Parents are invited to a case meeting to discuss the allocation of learning support and implications with SLT/Learning Diversity Team, and Homeroom adviser (as appropriate). - Step 9: Scheduled reviews evaluate the individualised education plan and amend or close based on the evidence presented.
+If the referral is approved, the SLT/ Learning Diversity team contacts parents and advises them on the course of action.
+Parent consent needs to be given for further action. - Step 5: The Learning Diversity Team devises strategies to facilitate support, e.g., a meeting with a parent, an Individual Education Plan, a student profile, or an external agency.
+The outcome review date is set by the SLT/ Learning Diversity Team. - Step 6: Feedback session with SLT/Learning Diversity Team to outline strategies and implementation plan. - Step 7: Inform all stakeholders (teachers, parents and pupils), as appropriate, of strategies and implementation plan. - Step 8: Parents are invited to a case meeting to discuss the allocation of learning support and implications with SLT/Learning Diversity Team, and Homeroom adviser (as appropriate). - Step 9: Scheduled reviews evaluate the individualised education plan and amend or close based on the evidence presented.